 Infrastructure NSW continues to defend claims by Grocon in relation to Central Barangaroo.

-“I am not persuaded that Grocon has established that Infrastructure NSW’s conduct has materially contributed to the impecuniosity of Grocon” (paragraph 108).
+“I am not persuaded that Grocon has established that Infrastructure NSW’s conduct has materially contributed to the impecuniosity of Grocon”.

-Her Honour also noted the existence of Grocon liabilities which were unrelated to Central Barangaroo (paragraphs 100 – 101).
+Her Honour also noted the existence of Grocon liabilities which were unrelated to Central Barangaroo.

-The litigation is on course to proceed through evidence (including expert evidence) and discovery.
-The final hearing will occur in accordance with a timetable to be set by the Court.
+The litigation continues to proceed in accordance with a timetable set by the Court.